jen67/alx-system_engineering-devops/0x19-postmortem/READEME.md

-# Postmortem: Web Server Outage
+# Postmortem: SSH Key Authentication Failure on Ubuntu Web Terminal

 ## Issue Summary
-- **Duration of Outage:** August 14, 2024, 10:00 AM - 12:30 PM (UTC)
+- **Duration of Outage:** August 14, 2024, 2:30 PM - 4:00 PM (UTC)
-- **Impact:** The web server responsible for delivering the company’s primary website was down for 2.5 hours.
-During this time, 80% of users experienced either complete downtime or significant slowdowns when trying to access the site.
-The outage impacted e-commerce transactions, leading to an estimated revenue loss of $15,000.
-- **Root Cause:** A configuration error in the Nginx load balancer caused a failure in routing traffic to the web server, which was exacerbated by a spike in traffic during a promotional event.
+- **Impact:** During this period, I was unable to access the Ubuntu web terminal via SSH due to key authentication failures.
+This prevented me from managing server configurations and deploying updates, impacting my workflow and causing a delay in project development.
+- **Root Cause:** The SSH key used for authentication was not properly recognized due to a permissions issue on the server and a mismatch between the key's format on the local machine and what the server expected.

 ## Timeline
-- **10:00 AM:** The issue was first detected by an automated monitoring alert that reported a significant drop in website response time.
-- **10:05 AM:** The on-call engineer received the alert and began investigating the web server's logs, initially suspecting a high load due to the ongoing promotion.
-- **10:20 AM:** The engineer assumed a traffic spike issue and scaled up the web server instances, but the issue persisted.
-- **10:35 AM:** Further investigation revealed that while server instances were healthy, they were not receiving any traffic.
-- **10:50 AM:** The network team was escalated to investigate potential issues with the load balancer.
-- **11:15 AM:** A configuration error in the Nginx load balancer was discovered; it was incorrectly routing all traffic to a single, non-functional server.
-- **11:45 AM:** The load balancer configuration was corrected, and traffic began routing properly across all web server instances.
+- **2:30 PM:** The issue was first detected when I received an "Access Denied" error while attempting to SSH into the Ubuntu server.
+The error message indicated that the public key was not accepted.
+- **2:35 PM:** I initially suspected a network issue or a problem with the server's SSH daemon and restarted my SSH client and terminal.
+- **2:45 PM:** After restarting the SSH client and verifying the network connection, I realized that the problem persisted.
+I checked the local SSH configuration and found that the private key file had incorrect permissions.
+- **3:00 PM:** I attempted to regenerate the SSH key pair and replace the old key on the server.
+The key was successfully added to the server's `~/.ssh/authorized_keys` file, but I continued to face authentication issues.
+- **3:15 PM:** It was discovered that the SSH key format on the local machine was different from what the server was configured to accept.
+I adjusted the key format to match the server's requirements.
+- **3:30 PM:** After correcting the key permissions and ensuring the key format was compatible, I was able to successfully authenticate and access the server.
-- **12:30 PM:** Full service was restored, and normal operation resumed.
+- **4:00 PM:** Full access was restored, and normal operations resumed.

 ## Root Cause and Resolution
-- **Root Cause:** The root cause was traced to a misconfiguration in the Nginx load balancer.
-A recent change intended to optimize traffic routing was not properly tested and caused all incoming traffic to be directed to a single server instance that was not properly configured to handle it.
-This issue was compounded by the timing of the problem, coinciding with a scheduled promotional event that significantly increased web traffic.
+- **Root Cause:** The SSH key authentication failure was due to a permissions issue with the private key file on my local machine and a format mismatch between the key generated on my local machine and the key expected by the server.
-- **Resolution:** The issue was resolved by reverting the Nginx configuration to the last known good state and thoroughly testing the configuration before applying it to the production environment.
-Additionally, the load balancer was reconfigured to ensure even distribution of traffic across all available servers.
+- **Resolution:** The issue was resolved by updating the permissions of the private key file to `600` and ensuring the SSH key format was compatible with the server.
+Additionally, I re-added the key to the server's `~/.ssh/authorized_keys` file after regenerating it in the correct format.

 ## Corrective and Preventative Measures
 - **Improvements/Fixes:**
-  - Implement a more rigorous testing process for configuration changes, particularly those involving critical infrastructure like the load balancer.
-  - Enhance monitoring systems to detect and alert on uneven traffic distribution across servers more effectively.
-  - Establish a rollback plan for critical configuration changes to allow for quick reversion if issues arise.
+  - Regularly verify and update key file permissions to avoid similar issues in the future.
+  - Ensure SSH key formats are compatible between local machines and servers by following best practices for key generation and deployment.
+  - Implement automated checks to validate key permissions and formats before deployment to avoid manual errors.

 - **Tasks to Address the Issue:**
+  1. **Update Key Permissions:** Review and adjust the permissions of SSH key files to `600` to ensure proper security and accessibility.
+  2. **Verify Key Format:** Check and confirm the SSH key format matches server requirements and make necessary adjustments during key generation.
+  3. **Automate Key Checks:** Implement scripts or tools to automate the validation of SSH key permissions and formats before use.
-  1. **Patch Nginx Server:** Review and update the Nginx configuration file to prevent similar routing issues in the future.
+  4. **Document SSH Key Procedures:** Update documentation to include best practices for generating and deploying SSH keys to prevent similar issues in the future.
-  2. **Implement Load Testing:** Add a load-testing phase to the deployment pipeline to simulate traffic spikes and ensure configurations can handle the load.
-  3. **Enhance Monitoring:** Integrate additional monitoring for load balancer traffic distribution to catch any irregularities immediately.
-  4. **Documentation:** Update the deployment and configuration documentation to include detailed rollback procedures for critical infrastructure changes.